Abortion can be difficult to talk about. These 14 strangers took it on anyway

 But while there was some movement, the group couldn’t unanimously agree on whether to allow exceptions for rape and incest or when a pregnant person’s health or life is at risk.
 “While all of the participants agree with the essence of the proposal [to allow abortion if a woman has a life-threatening condition],” wrote Starts with Us in a statement, “for some, the language is still too permissive and for others it’s too restrictive.”

-Muldrow also felt there was more to do to provide equity for Black women, who are more likely to die during birth, and their children, who are more likely to die after being born.
+Muldrow also felt there was more to do to provide equity for Black women, who are null, and their children, who are more likely to die after being born.
 “The racial implications of this issue are part of what made this conversation really hard,” says Muldrow.
 “We sat around, and we got all of this information on how Black women are uniquely positioned to have adverse health consequences related to pregnancy.
 And we as a group were not able to galvanize energy around addressing that.
 And that was hard.”

 As they wrestle with new information and new ways of thinking, the participants will also have to face their social and work circles who didn’t participate in this process.